cmang/durdraw/plugin-format.md

 Durdraw Plugin Format Specification, Durdraw Extension API: draft 0.2

+THIS IS A BETA API.
+It is subject to change.

 Durdraw 0.30.0 and higher allows users to add their own features and extensions through a Plugins API.

 Users can create these plug-in types: